-The Company leases property from Land Resources & Royalties (LRR), an entity controlled by certain members of the Company's management who are also directors and shareholders.
-Until July 1, 2018, LRR was consolidated as a VIE resulting in transaction between the two companies to be eliminated upon consolidation.
-Upon deconsolidation, amounts paid and owed to LRR have been disclosed discreetly in the consolidated financial statements.
-For the three-month period ending September 30, 2023, royalty expense incurred with LRR amounted to \$103,234 and amounts advanced from LRR amounted \$0 and amounts repaid amounted to \$0.
-As of September 30, 2023, total amounts owed LRR amounted to \$ 339,565.
+On October 24, 2016, the Company sold certain mineral and land interests to a subsidiary of an entity, LRR, owned by members of the Company's management.
+LRR leases various parcels of land to QEI and engages in other activities creating miscellaneous income.
+The Company leases property from consideration for the transaction was a note in the amount of \$178,683.
+The note bears no interest and is due in 2026.
+As of July 1, 2018, the accounts of Land Resources & Royalties, (LRR), an entity controlled by certain members LLC have been deconsolidated from the financial statements based upon the ongoing review of the Company's management who are also directors and shareholders.
+Until July 1, 2018, LRR was consolidated its status as a VIE resulting in transaction between the two companies to be eliminated upon consolidation.
+Upon deconsolidation, variable interest entity.
+As of March 31, 2024 and December 31, 2023, amounts paid and owed to LRR have been disclosed discreetly in the consolidated financial statements.
+For the three-month period ending September 30, 2023, royalty expense incurred with LRR amounted to \$103,234 totaled \$477,981 and amounts advanced from LRR amounted \$0 and amounts repaid amounted to \$0.
+As of September 30, 2023, total amounts owed LRR amounted to \$339,565.
 For the three-month period ending September 30, 2022, royalty expense incurred with LRR amounted to \$113,218 and amounts advanced from LRR amounted to \$0 and amounts repaid to LRR amounted to \$0.
-As of September 30, 2022, total amounts owed LRR amounted to \$ 41,317.
+As of September 30, 2022, total amounts owed LRR amounted to \$41,317. \$509,130, respectively.